-Dr Julian CH Lee is a senior lecturer in Global Studies in RMIT's School of Global, Urban and Social Studies.
+Associate Professor Julian CH Lee is the Associate Dean, Global and Language Studies, in RMIT's School of Global, Urban and Social Studies.

 Current teaching responsibilities